segmentio/segment-docs/src/reverse-etl/index.md

 * Sync lead scores created in the warehouse to Salesforce to customize interactions with prospects and optimize sales opportunities.
 * Connect Google Sheets to a view in the warehouse for other business teams to have access to up-to-date reports.
 * Sync enriched data to Mixpanel for a more complete view.
-* Sync audiences and other data built in the warehouse to Braze, Iterable, or Hubspot or Salesforce Marketing Cloud for personlized marketing campaigns.
+* Sync audiences and other data built in the warehouse to Braze, Iterable, Hubspot, or Salesforce Marketing Cloud for personlized marketing campaigns.
 * Send data in the warehouse back into Segment as events that can be activated in all supported destinations, including Twilio Engage and other platforms.
-* Pass offline or enriched data to conversion APIs like Facebook, Google Ads, TikTok, Snapchat.
+* Pass offline or enriched data to conversion APIs like Facebook, Google Ads, TikTok, or Snapchat.

 ## Getting started
 There are four components to Reverse ETL: Sources, Models, Destinations, and Mappings.